vaaleyard/tmux-dotbar/README.md

 ```
 set -g @tmux-dotbar-right true
 ```
-If you want to change it completely, you can, just modify the variable `tmux-dotbar-status-right` accordingly. or you want to change the **position** of the status-bar with `tmux-dotbar-status`
+If you want to change it completely, you can, just modify the variable `tmux-dotbar-status-right` accordingly.
+Another option you might want to try is to change the position of the status-bar with `tmux-dotbar-status` (bottom by default):
 ```
-set -g @tmux-dotbar-status top # or bottom by default
+set -g @tmux-dotbar-status top
 ```

 There's a variable for each part of the statusbar, you can reference it by looking at the `dotbar.tmux` in the repository.